-February 28, 2017 – A new book about prehistory, co-authored by a philosophy professor at the School of Foreign Service in Qatar (SFS-Q), questions whether people are better off because of the existence of government and property rights.
+February 28, 2017 – A new book about prehistory, co-authored by a professor at Georgetown University in Qatar (GU-Q), questions whether people are better off because of the existence of government and property rights.

 Karl Widerquist and Grant S. McCall of Tulane University are the authors of Prehistoric Myths in Modern Political Philosophy (Edinburgh University Press, 2017).